ToshioCP/Gtk4-tutorial/gfm/sec26.md

 ### GtkDrawingArea

-The program has two cairo surfaces and they are pointed by the global variables.
+The program has two cairo surfaces and they are pointed to by the global variables.

 ```C
 static cairo_surface_t *surface = NULL;